nitinsirsat0455/WorkChainBazaarPolicy/README.md

 ---

-These documents are published to comply with Google Play Store requirements for app store submissions.
+These HTML documents are published to comply with Google Play Store requirements for app store submissions.
+They provide publicly accessible URLs for privacy policy and terms of service that can be referenced in app store listings.